Americans with Disabilities Act

 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem.
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request.

 The complaint should be submitted by the grievant and/or his/her designee as soon as possible but no later than 60 calendar days after the alleged violation to:

 921 Oak Street, Myrtle Beach, SC 29577

-Within 15 calendar days after receipt of the complaint, Angela Kegler or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, Angela Kegler or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+Within 15 calendar days after receipt of the complaint, the Human Resources Director or his/her designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, the Human Resources Director or his/her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of the City of Myrtle Beach and offer options for substantive resolution of the complaint.

-If the response by Angela Kegler or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Manager or his designee.
+If the response by Human Resources Director or his/her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Manager or his/her designee.

-Within 15 calendar days after receipt of the appeal, the City Manager or his designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the City Manager or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the City Manager or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the City Manager or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Angela Kegler or her designee, appeals to the City Manager or his designee, and responses from these two offices will be retained by the City of Myrtle Beach for at least three years.
+All written complaints received by Human Resources Director or his/her designee, appeals to the City Manager or his/her designee, and responses from these two offices will be retained by the City of Myrtle Beach for at least three years.